Bkassh/gitops-demo/README.md

 After a successful "terraform apply" I set the AKS cluster kubeconfig in my system to login to the AKS cluster and did a port forward to access the Grafana Dashboards using kubectl command.
 The commands are :
-1. "az aks get-credentials --resource-group rg-compredict --name aks-compredict"
+1. "az aks get-credentials --resource-group rg-myresourcegroup --name aks-myakscluster"
 2. "kubectl port-forward svc/prometheus-grafana 8080:80 --namespace monitoring"

 After this I could access the Grafana dashboards in url 127.0.0.1:8080/login using the Username as "admin" and Password as "prom-operator".
 One of the dashboard is shown below: